Pharmacogenetics: How Genetic Testing Can Guide Medicine Decisions

 - How the body breaks down (metabolizes) and removes medicines.
 Not every person’s body breaks down medicines at the same rate.
 In some people, a medicine might break down too fast or too slow.
 If some medicines break down too quickly, the level of drug in a person’s body may be too low for it to work well.
 If some break down too slowly, the level of drug in the body could be too high and cause side effects.

 - How the body turns on (activates) medicines.
-The body needs to activate, or turn on, some medicines in order for them to work.
+The body needs to activate, or turn on, some medicines for them to work.
 If the body turns on too much active medicine, it can cause side effects.
-Or, a medicine might not work if the body doesn’t turn on enough of it.
+Or a medicine might not work if the body doesn’t turn on enough of it.

 - How likely someone is to have a bad reaction to a medicine.
 Some genes can make a person more likely to have a rare but serious reaction to a medicine.
 If someone has one of these genes, doctors can choose a different medicine that is safer.

-Doctors can use pharmacogenomics testing to choose medicines for:
+Doctors can use pharmacogenetic testing to choose certain medicines for:

-The doctor will discuss your child’s pharmacogenomic test results with you.
-Depending on the results, the doctor might make changes to your child’s medicines.
-Do NOT stop or change any of your child’s medicines without talking to the doctor.
+The doctor will discuss the pharmacogenetic test results with you.
+Depending on the results, they might make changes to your child’s medicines.
+Do not stop or change any of your child’s medicines without talking to the doctor.
 Doing so could cause serious health problems.

-Pharmacogenomic results do not change over time, so they can be used throughout a child’s life.
-In the future, experts may discover new genetic tests or uses, so your child’s testing could be updated later.
+Pharmacogenetic results do not change over time, so they can be used throughout a person’s life.
+Experts may discover new genetic tests or uses, so your child’s testing could be updated later.

 Genes and genetic test results aren’t the only information doctors use when making decisions about medicines.
-They consider other things that make a person unique, then come up with the best treatment plan.
+They also consider other things about a person and their health, then come up with the best treatment plan.

-If you have questions about the possible role of pharmacogenomics in your child’s care, talk to your doctor.
+If you have questions about the possible role of pharmacogenetics in your child’s care, talk to your doctor.